Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/topic4_linear_models_part4_good_bad_logit_movie_reviews_XOR.md

 visualize_coefficients(logit, cv.get_feature_names_out());
 ```

-**To make our model better, we can optimize the regularization coefficient for the `Logistic Regression`.
+**To make our model better, we can optimize the regularization coefficient for `Logistic Regression`.
 We'll use `sklearn.pipeline` because `CountVectorizer` should only be applied to the training data (so as to not "peek" into the test set and not count word frequencies there).
 In this case, `pipeline` determines the correct sequence of actions: apply `CountVectorizer`, then train `Logistic Regression`.**

 ```{code-cell} ipython3